earlSt1/vtt-compendium-folders/README.md

 3. Nesting folders
 4. ???

-If you have any issues feel free to ping me on Discord (@Erceron#0370)
+Any issues feel free to ping me on Discord (@Erceron#0370)

+## Contribution
+If you'd like to support my work, feel free to leave a tip through [my paypal](http://paypal.me/cre463)